 Contemporaries of Cora Berliner remembered her as a highly intelligent woman who was serious about her work.
 She could be impatient with other people, but also with herself.
 She was slim and of medium height.
 Her eyes were dark and very vivacious; her hair was shiny black.
 She spoke in a high thin voice with a north-German accent.
 Always very busy, even her walking was hurried.

-Shortly after taking the job at the Ministry of Economic affairs, her superior was Hans Schäffer (1886–1967), who later became parliamentary secretary in the Finance Ministry.
+Cora Berliner’s superior at the Ministry of Economic affairs was Hans Schäffer (1886–1967), who later became parliamentary secretary in the Finance Ministry.
 Although Hans Schäffer was married and had four children, they fell in love.
-Because they had to keep their relationship a secret, it was not until long after the death of Cora Berliner that this love affair became generally known.
+Because they had to keep their relationship a secret, it was not until long after the death of Berliner that this love affair became generally known.

 In 1927 Cora Berliner was sent to London, where she worked for six months as an economic counselor for the German embassy.
 Shortly after her return to Berlin she received the offer of a chair at the Technical College (Berufspädagogisches Institut) in that city.
 She held this teaching position as a professor of economics until her dismissal in 1933, with the enactment of the “Law for the Restoration of the Professional Civil Service,” which the Nazis used to dismiss opponents and members of the so-called “non-Aryan” people.
 (Exceptions were made only for Jewish men who had served during World War I.)